Cognitive Control and Memory Retrieval

 Inhibition refers to a hypothesized process that deactivates a trace, reducing the interference is causes in the present moment, and potentially affecting its later accessibility as well (Anderson, 2007).
 Inhibitory control is widely studied in cognitive neuroscience, and is viewed as a central component of our capacity for cognitive control in general (Anderson & Spellman, 1995, Anderson & Weaver, 2009).
 We study inhibitory control in the context of long-term memory, which also presents problems of selection and stopping that are isomorphic to those present in action and perception.
 Our unique approach focuses on careful documentation of the behavioural footprints of inhibition in the form of aftereffects on suppressed traces, and ties those aftereffects to their neural origins.
 We thus study the role of inhibitory control in memory through a multi-level approach using behavioural, fMRI, and EEG methods, and we ultimately, will use intracranial cellular recordings to understand this process at its most basic levels.
 These questions are pursued in a diversity of contexts, ranging from episodic memory for simple stimuli, autobiographical memory for real life events, spatial memory, and semantic memory.
 Moreover, we are in general interested in differences in inhibitory functions across populations defined by age, psychiatric status, and neuropsychological status.
 Studying such populations gives unique insights into the neural mechanisms underlying control, but also provides an opportunity to better understand those populations.

-I.a.
 Control Processes in Selective Retrieval

 When cues automatically activate traces other than the ones that we seek, it usually impedes retrieval.
 Because most stimuli have many associations, some of them very strong, this interference slows retrieval or may even lead to retrieval errors.
 A fundamental questions then is how do people succeed in selectively retrieving a desired memory in the face of such interference.
 Because retrieval is a ubiquitous cognitive function, if one could better understand how selective retrieval is accomplished, it would have implications for virtually every process that relies upon retrieval of knowledge or experience.
 Thus, learning about a general characteristic of retrieval might inform issues ranging from how we retrieve word meanings or sounds, to how we remember what we did last Thursday, to finding our way to where we parked today, as opposed to yesterday.